v1a0/telegram-bots/README.md

    - [Telegram-notify-workflow](#telegram-notify-workflow) - Sending notifications to chats about new releases / pr (soon) and other actions in github repo

  - ### [Automate Telegram](#automate-telegram)
-   - [Media Scraping Channel Bot](#media-scraping-channel-bot) - Scrapping media content from all input messages and creating posts for a channel from it, auto-posting
+   - [Media Scraping Channel Bot](#media-scraping-channel-bot) - Scrapping media content from all input messages and creating posts for a channel from it, auto-posting.
-   - [Telegram-notify-workflow](#telegram-notify-workflow) - notifications for chats about new releases / pr (soon) and other
+   - [Telegram-notify-workflow](#telegram-notify-workflow) - Notifications for chats about new releases / pr (soon) and other.
+   - [Crypto Currency "Miner"](#crypto-currency-miner) - Bot to "mining" Doge-coin by viewing ad.

  - ### [OSINT](#osint)
    - [Getcontact-telegram-bot](#getcontact-telegram-bot) - Based on GetContact, osint search, UPD(2021): banhammered :(